Sainsbury's Bank chairman Roger Davis to step down

-LONDON (Reuters) - The banking division of British supermarket group Sainsbury’s (SBRY.L) has started the search for a new chairman after Roger Davis notified the board he plans to step down, the firm said on Wednesday.
+LONDON, Feb 12 (Reuters) - The banking division of British supermarket group Sainsbury’s has started the search for a new chairman after Roger Davis notified the board he plans to step down, the firm said on Wednesday.

 Davis has chaired the Sainsbury’s Bank board for nearly seven years.